This article offers some insight into how BlueConic works and provides you with tips on how to keep performance of your

-The first request from the browser to BlueConic will load the BlueConic client-side API.
-This request is triggered by the script which has been placed on every page of the website.
+The first request from the browser to BlueConic loads the BlueConic client-side API.
+This request is triggered by the script that has been placed on every page of the website.

 Our script is being served by the Amazon CloudFront Content Delivery Network which ensures speedy delivery from a server location near the visitor.
-Since this script rarely changes it can usually be retrieved from the browser cache.
+Because this script rarely changes, it can usually be retrieved from the browser cache.

 After the plugins and libraries have loaded, the scripts are executed.
-Script execution time is mainly determined by the number and nature of configured listeners and interactions.
+Script execution time is primarily determined by the number and nature of configured listeners and dialogues.